auroralaboratories/corona-api/PLUGINS.md

 # Plugin Development Primer

-Plugins are built in two phases; one for implementation of functionality (think of these as models), and one for doing the necessary work to return a useful REST response (e.g.: controllers).
+Plugins are built in two phases; one for implementation of functionality (think of these as models), and one for doing the necessary work to return a useful REST response (i.e.: controllers).

 ## Models